-Munchausen syndrome is a factitious disorder, a mental illness in which a person repeatedly acts as if he or she has a physical or mental illness when he or she is not really sick.
+Munchausen syndrome is a factitious disorder, a mental disorder in which a person repeatedly and deliberately acts as if they have a physical or mental illness when they are not really sick.
 Munchausen syndrome is considered a mental illness because it is associated with severe emotional difficulties.

 NOTE: Although Munchausen syndrome usually refers to a factitious disorder with mostly physical symptoms, the term is sometimes used to refer to factitious disorders in general.
 In this article, Munchausen syndrome refers to the type of factitious disorder with mostly physical symptoms.